Towards Demystifying Representation Learning with Non-contrastive Self-supervision: Conclusion

-In this paper, we have proved DirectSet($\alpha$) can learn the desirable projection matrix in a linear network setting and reduce the sample complexity on down-stream tasks.
-Our analysis sheds light on the crucial role of weight decay in \ncssl, which discards the features that have high variance under augmentations and keep the invariant features.
-Inspired by the analysis, we also designed a simpler and more efficient algorithm DirectCopy, which achieves comparable or even better performance than the original DirectPred~\citep{tian2021understanding} on various datasets.
+In this paper, we have proved DirectSet($\alpha$) can learn the desirable projection matrix in a linear network setting and can reduce the sample complexity on down-stream tasks.
+Our analysis sheds light on the crucial role of weight decay in \ncssl, which discards the features that have high variance under augmentations and keeps the invariant features.
+Inspired by the analysis, we designed a simpler and more efficient algorithm DirectCopy, which achieved comparable or even better performance than the original DirectPred~\citep{tian2021understanding} on various datasets.

 We view our paper as an initial step towards demystifying the representation learning in \ncssl.
-Many mysteries lie beyond the explanation of the current theory and we leave them for future work.
+Many mysteries still lie beyond the explanation of the current theory and we leave them for future work.